wildonion/dortzio/README.md

 * Handle NFT copy on the contract side

-* Notification APIs

-* API token on edit routes

 * Graphql supports for live streaming

-* Elasticsearch
+* Elasticsearch and Docker setups